braineo/pla/README.md

 I got tired of copy-pasting issue reports from Mattermost and reformatting them into GitLab issues.
 That's a full-time job nobody wants.
 This tool converts Mattermost conversation threads into GitLab issues with the help of Ollama (local LLM), saving countless hours of mind-numbing reformatting.

+### mrun

+Going through a bunch of repositories migrate code is painful. `mrun` is a little helper to run any shell scripts in a collection of repositories.
+Saving running `cd`, `cd..`, `cd`, `cd..` and prevent from forgetting which repo is done.

 ## Installation

 If these sound useful: